lmfit/lmfit-py/doc/model.rst

 =================================================

-A very common application of least-squares minimization is *curve fitting*, where one has a parametrized model function meant to explain some phenomena, and wants to adjust the numerical values for the model to most closely match some particular data.
+A very common application of least-squares minimization is *curve fitting*, where one has a parametrized model function meant to explain some phenomena and wants to adjust the numerical values for the model to most closely match some particular data.
 Within the :mod:`scipy` world, such curve fitting problems are commonly solved with :func:`scipy.optimize.curve_fit`, which simply calls :func:`scipy.optimize.leastsq`.
-As lmfit is a high-level wrapper around :func:`scipy.optimize.leastsq`, it can be used for curve-fitting problems, but here we discuss an even easier way to do it that is closer in spirit to :func:`scipy.optimize.curve_fit`, but better.
+As :func:`minimize` is a high-level wrapper around :func:`scipy.optimize.leastsq`, it can be used for curve-fitting problems.
+But because :func:`minimize` is more a general minimization routine, there is a fair amount of repeated code needed for all curve-fitting problems.
+Here we discuss an even easier way to do it that is closer in spirit to :func:`scipy.optimize.curve_fit`, but even gives all the advantage using :class:`Parameters` and is better at helping you wrap a model function for curve fitting.

 The :class:`Model` class makes it easy to turn a model function that calculates a model for your data into a fitting model.
 In an effort to